ashioyajotham/Value-Aligned-Confabulation-VAC-Research/README.md

 ## Contributing

 This is a research project focused on advancing our understanding of beneficial AI confabulation.
-Contributions are welcome in the form of:

-- New evaluation metrics
-- Additional benchmark scenarios
+We welcome contributions from researchers, developers, and AI safety practitioners.

+### Ways to Contribute
-- Human study protocols
+- **Research**: New evaluation metrics, benchmark scenarios, human study protocols
-- Analysis tools
+- **Technical**: Code improvements, integrations, analysis tools
+- **Documentation**: Methodology improvements, examples, tutorials
+- **Community**: Cross-cultural validation, expert reviews, ethical guidelines

+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on how to get involved.

+### Research Ethics
+This project follows ethical guidelines for human subjects research and AI safety.
+All contributions should consider potential societal impacts and promote beneficial uses of confabulation research.

 ## License